 If an event of default for a series has occurred and is continuing, the trustee may, in its discretion, institute judicial action to enforce the rights of the holders of that series.
-With the exception of a suit to enforce the absolute right of a holder to receive payment of the principal of and interest on debt securities in the manner contemplated in the indenture and the securities on the stated maturity date therefor (as that date may be amended or modified pursuant to the terms of the debt securities, but without giving effect to any acceleration), a holder has no right to bring a suit, action or proceeding with respect to the debt securities of a series unless: (1) such holder has given written notice to the trustee that a default with respect to that series has occurred and is continuing; (2) holders of at least 25% of the aggregate principal amount outstanding of that series have instructed the trustee by specific written request to institute an action or proceeding as directed and no direction inconsistent with such written request shall have been given to the trustee by a majority of holders of that series.
+With the exception of a suit to enforce the absolute right of a holder to receive payment of the principal of and interest on debt securities in the manner contemplated in the indenture and the securities on the stated maturity date therefor (as that date may be amended or modified pursuant to the terms of the debt securities, but without giving effect to any acceleration), a holder has no right to bring a suit, action or proceeding with respect to the debt securities of a series unless: (1) such holder has given written notice to the trustee that a default with respect to that series has occurred and is continuing; (2) holders of at least 25% of the aggregate principal amount outstanding of that series have instructed the trustee by specific written request to institute an action or proceeding and provided an indemnity satisfactory to the trustee; and (3) 60 days have passed since the trustee received the instruction, the trustee has failed to institute an action or proceeding as directed and no direction inconsistent with such written request shall have been given to the trustee by a majority of holders of that series.
 Moreover, any such action commenced by a holder must be for the equal, ratable and common benefit of all holders of debt securities of that series.

-Meetings and Amendments-Collective Action Clause
+Meetings and Amendments - Collective Action Clause

 The debt securities will contain "collective action clauses," which permit Colombia to amend the payment provisions and certain other "reserve matters" relating to the debt securities of a series with the consent of the holders of less than all of the affected series of debt securities.
-As described below, Colombia may amend such provisions of the debt securities with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount outstanding of such series; (2) with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than $66 \frac{2}{3}$ of the aggregate principal amount of the outstanding debt securities, taken in the aggregate, and more than 50% of the auggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities, taken in the aggregate, and more than 50% of the auggregate principal amount of the outstanding debt securities, taken in the aggregate, and more than 50% of the auggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the auggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the auggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the auggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the auggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the auggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in individually.
+As described below, Colombia may amend such provisions of the debt securities with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount outstanding of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 66 2/3% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.